 Your team will begin with $100,000 in virtual cash to invest in your portfolio.

-All trading takes place on WInS (the Wharton Investment Simulator).
-WInS is a web-based stock market simulation that allows students to apply the concepts of investments and portfolio management in a hands-on learning environment while working with real-world data without risking real money.
+All trading takes place on WInS (Wharton Investment Simulator).
+WInS is a web-based stock market simulation that allows students to apply the concepts of investments and portfolio management in a hands-on learning environment, while working with real-world data without risking real money.

-The Investment Competition primarily involves the buying and selling of stocks from various domestic and international exchanges.
-Teams are only allowed to buy and sell stocks from the Approved Stock List.
+Trading during the Investment Competition primarily involves the buying and selling of stocks from various domestic and international exchanges.
+Teams are only allowed to buy and sell stocks from the competition’s Approved Stock List.
 No stocks from outside the Approved Stock List should be recommended to the client, included as part of the team’s investment strategy, or traded on WInS.

-Each team has one account on WInS.
+Each team shares one account on WInS.
 All team members will use the same username and password to access WInS.

-Once trading has begun, teams can make trades at any time during the competition.
-The trading period ends on December 3, 2021.
+Once the competition trading period is active, teams can buy or sell shares at any time during the competition.
+The trading period ends on December 2, 2022.

-WInS executes all U.S. stock trades at real time prices.
-Please note that although trades are executed at real time prices, and that the bid and ask prices are real time; the prices you see in your open positions are delayed by 10–15 minutes.
+WInS executes all U.S. stock trades at real time prices (the actual price of the stock at that moment in time).
+Please note that although trades are executed at real time prices, and that the bid and ask prices are real time; the prices that you see in your open positions (prior to when a sale or purchase closes) are delayed by 10–15 minutes.

 International equities not based in the U.S. experience a longer time delay.
 These equity orders will go through at the end of the trading day.
 If a trade is placed for an international equity at 4:00 p.m. on Monday, it will clear at the end of Tuesday.
-Also, exchange rate calculations are done automatically when making trades on foreign markets.
-There is no extra work on your part, though it is good to be aware of potential gains/losses you may experience due to exchange rates.
+Also, exchange rate calculations are done automatically when making trades in foreign markets.
+No extra work is required on your part, though it is good to be aware of potential gains/losses you may experience due to exchange rates.